Wye to Canterbury – 12.5 miles – 1-2 days.

 Follow the river all the way into the Westgate park, past the wonderfully fat Chinese Plane Tree, and out to the West Gate itself, England’s largest surviving Medieval gate, a survivor from the Old Wall of Canterbury.
 The City Council almost voted to destroy this in order to allow access to Circus Elephants some 100 years ago – no joke – but thankfully the motion was slimly outvoted.

 Pilgrims, you are now within the city of Canterbury.
 Your first Church on the left is St Peters, where many refugee Huguenot weavers are buried.
 Your next holy place, as you cross the River Stour, is the Undercroft of Greyfrairs on your right.
 This costs pennies to enter, and you can see the great stone floors on which pilgrims used to sleep.
-We are working on restoring it to its original purpose…but for now it remains a quiet tourist attraction.
-If you have carried a Pilgrim Staff on this journey – and you really should have done – now is a good time to release it to the river, and let it continue on its own pilgrimage to the sea.
+If you have carried a Pilgrim Staff on this journey now is a good time to release it to the river, and let it continue on its own pilgrimage to the sea.

 Then comes Canterbury Cathedral, Mother Church of the Anglican Communion.
 If you are early, and they are still charging on the door, simply say you are a pilgrim and wish to pray.
 You can still donate later, as you wish.
 Be sure to walk the Cloisters, sing in the Chapter House, light a candle in the Crypt, and kneel where the Shrine to Beckett once stood.
 The stairs ascending are worn by the countless millions of pilgrims who have gone before.